Youth At Risk

 - not taught self-reliance or self-sufficiency.

-- not taught to care of one’s own belongings, surroundings, and environment.
+- not taught to care for one’s own belongings, surroundings, and environment.

 - not taught how to treat animals, birds, and other species.

-Youth being in a state or condition of
+Youth is in a state or condition of

 The possibility of